sarn1/example-aspnet-mvc/ComicBookGallery/README.md

 - **Razor** is a view language allowing you to create views by combining C# and HMTL.
 - For Razor, you can edit without having to recompile.
 - `ViewBag` is an object built into MVC that allows you to pass data from a controller to a view.
 See **Controller/ComicBooksController.cs**
 - Using a dynamic type like `ViewBag` you don't get intellisense in the view when developing using Razor.
+See **strongly typed view below**
 - ViewBag variables are not case-sensitive.

 ### Add Third Party Files ###